IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.OutputCaching.Redis/README.md

 This module consumes your `Service Model`, which you build in the `Service Designer` and integrates this design into your ASP.NET application:-

-* Hosing setup and configuration.
+* Hosting setup and configuration.
 * Controller annotations for caching.
 * `app.settings` configuration.